The Wesleyans split

 One of the men leading this retaliation in the Ilkeston Circuit was the Rev. Alexander Hume, a man determined to suppress disaffection, restore order and reassert the authority of the ’Establishment’.

-He planned a visit to Ilkeston and a handbill of the time warned inhabitants of his coming!!
+In September 1850 he planned a visit to Ilkeston and a handbill of the time warned inhabitants of his coming!!

 Wesleyan Reformers in the Ilkeston Circuit prepare for Death !
 Death !
 Death !